-By January 31, 2023, churches must furnish Copy B of Form 1099-NEC Nonemployee Compensation to any self-employed person to whom the church paid nonemployee compensation of \$600 or more in 2022.
+By January 31, 2024, churches must furnish Copy B of Form 1099-NEC Nonemployee Compensation to any self-employed person to whom the church paid nonemployee compensation of \$600 or more in 2023.
 This form (rather than a W-2) should be provided to clergy who report their federal income taxes as self-employed, since the Tax Court and the IRS have both ruled that a worker who receives a W-2 rather than a 1099-NEC is presumed to be an employee rather than self-employed.
-The reverse is also true; when a worker receives a 1099-NEC rather than a W-2, the worker is presumed not to be an employee and is ineligible for favorable tax treatment of employer-provided benefits.

-For example, a minister reported on a 1099-NEC may not exclude from income the value of church-provided health insurance.
-Other persons to whom churches may be required to issue a 1099-NEC include evangelists, guest speakers, and contractors.
+The reverse is also true.
+When a worker receives a 1099-NEC, rather than a W-2, the worker is presumed not to be an employee and is ineligible for favorable tax treatment of employer-provided benefits.
+For example, a minister whose income is reported on a 1099-NEC may not exclude from income the value of church-provided health insurance.
+Other persons to whom churches may be required to issue a 1099-NEC include guest speakers, and contractors.

 TAX TIP.
-Churches should not only look at payments to individuals.
-Payments to limited liability companies (LLCs) are also subject to reporting on Form 1099-NEC and are often overlooked.
+Churches should not only look at payments to individuals for 1099-NEC reporting.
+Payments to limited liability companies (LLC) and partnerships are also subject to reporting on the Form 1099-NEC.
+Payments to attorneys of \$600 or more are reportable even if the law firm is incorporated.
+These payees are often overlooked when preparing Form 1099-NEC.